DataDog/documentation/content/en/service_management/workflows/trigger.md

 To trigger a workflow from a Dashboard, add the **Run Workflow** widget:
 1. From your Dashboard, click **Add Widget**.
 1. Search for `workflows` and add the **Run Workflow** widget.
 1. Under **Select the workflow**, find your workflow in the dropdown menu.
+Only published workflows with dashboard triggers appear in the list.
 1. Map dashboard template variables to workflow input parameters.
 This allows the values of your dashboard template variables to be mapped directly to the input parameters when you run the workflow.
 1. Enter a title for the widget and click **Save**.

-{{< img src="service_management/workflows/trigger-from-dashboard2.png" alt="Click Run Workflow to trigger a workflow from Dashboard widget." >}}

 To run the workflow:
 1. Click **Run Workflow** on your dashboard widget.